Cisco Systems, Inc. (CSCO): History, Ownership, Mission, How It Works & Makes Money

 Cisco Systems, Inc.'s Leadership

-• Chuck Robbins: Chair and Chief Executive Officer, setting the overall vision and strategy.
+• Chuck Robbins: Chair and Chief Executive Officer (CEO).
+He sets the global vision and capital allocation strategy.

 Cisco Systems, Inc. (CSCO) Mission and Values